 - (1) Twenty-four (24) hour letter is sent by Custody Intake to the parents, guardians, or person having care or custody of the youth.
 The letter indicates reason(s) why the youth was held over twenty-four (24) hours and a petition was not filed.
-It also provides information regarding the sealing of records under WIC 653.5(c). - (2) The Application for Petition/Intake and Transmittal Sheet is completed as to the portion regarding dismissal (reason(s) so that the arresting agency can be notified per WIC requirements). - (3) Complete the Probation section (section B), of the California Department of Justice forms JUS 8716/8717 form on felony cases.
+It also provides information regarding the sealing of records under WIC 653.5(c). - (2) The Application for Petition/Intake and Transmittal Sheet is completed as to the portion regarding dismissal (reason(s) so that the arresting agency can be notified per WIC requirements). - (3) The California Department of Justice forms JUS 8716/8717 form must be completed by the arresting agency on felony cases and submitted to Probation at the time of booking.

-- 2. Informal Probation (WIC 654) - a.
+2. Informal Probation (WIC 654)

+a.
 Cases not Eligible (WIC 654.3)

 Certain cases are statutorily ineligible for informal supervision.
 All cases described in WIC 653.5(c) are to be referred to the DA.
-If the DA does not file and returns the case to Probation, WIC 654 Informal Probation may be considered.
+If the DA does not file and returns the case to Probation, the DA can provide instructions for probation to consider WIC 654 Informal Probation as an option for handling the matter.